 - Camera trapping for fauna was conducted across the greater Loxton cluster site with 40 camera traps for a period of 12 weeks.
-This confirmed the presence of the Riverine Rabbit within the greater Loxton suite and within the orginal Loxton WEF 3 site which was then adjusted in response to this finding to reduce the potential impact of the development on the Riverine Rabbit and associated habitat.
-Although there were no camera trap observations of Riverine Rabbit from within the final boundaries of Loxton WEF 3 site, there is some potential habitat present within the site and it is assumed that the Riverine Rabbit is potentially present. - It is assumed that since no other mammalian fauna of concern were camera trapped at the site, that there are indeed no such other species using the site on a regular basis. - It is assumed that there are no Riverine Rabbits resident in areas outside of the riparian habitat which is typically associated with this species in the Upper Karoo.
-This is considered to be a reasonable assumption as this species is strongly associated with riparian vegetation within the study area.
+This confirmed the presence of the Riverine Rabbit within the greater Loxton suite, but not within the Loxton WEF 1 site.
+Since this species has a high fidelity for specific riparian plant communities, the absence of this species from the site is considered to have a high confidence. - It is assumed that since no other mammalian fauna of concern were camera trapped at the site, that there are indeed no such other species using the site on a regular basis. - It is assumed that there are no Riverine Rabbits resident in areas outside of the riparian habitat which is typically associated with this species in the Upper Karoo.
+This is considered to be a reasonable assumption as this species is strongly associated with

+- riparian vegetation within the study area.
 It is only in the southern population that Riverine Rabbits can usually be found outside of riparian areas. - There is potentially suitable habitat for the Karoo Dwarf Tortoise within the site and the possible presence and impact on this species is dealt with in its own report.

-3 LOXTON WEF 3 BASELINE DESCRIPTION
+3 LOXTON 1 WEF BASELINE DESCRIPTION